-This Decision considers an Appeal of an Initial Agency Decision (IAD) issued on August 25, 2010, involving a Complaint of Retaliation filed by Arun K. Dutta (Mr. Dutta or the complainant) under the Department of Energy (DOE) Contractor Employee Protection Program, 10 C.F.R.
+This Decision considers an Appeal of an Initial Agency Decision (IAD) issued on September 8, 2011, involving a Complaint of Retaliation that Greta Kathy Congable (Ms. Congable or the complainant) filed under the Department of Energy (DOE) Contractor Employee Protection Program, 10 C.F.R.
 Part 708.
-In his Complaint, Mr. Dutta alleged that his former employer, Parsons Infrastructure and Technology Group, Inc. (Parsons or the contractor), retaliated against him for engaging in activity protected under Part 708.
-In the IAD, the Office of Hearings and Appeals (OHA) Hearing Officer determined that Mr.
+In her Complaint, Ms. Congable alleged that she engaged in activity protected under that program and that her employer, Sandia Corporation (Sandia or the contractor), retaliated against her for doing so.
+In the IAD, the Office of Hearings and Appeals (OHA) Hearing Officer denied relief to Ms.